siobhanlgorman/knits-and-pieces/README.md

 #### Colours

-Colours for the site were chosen by colour picking a main colour from a product image using [Coolors](https://coolors.co/).
+Colours for the site were chosen by colour picking a main colour from a product image (maroon throw) using [Coolors](https://coolors.co/).
 The main colour selected was crimson and shades of grey chosen to contrast with beige for the footer.
 However during development contrast issues arose so the shades of colours used were adjusted to fix the issues without changing colours completely.
+The main colour was also used to design the logo and the favicon.

 ![Main colours](documentation/screenshots/pp5-colours.png)